hpi-swa-lab/home-desktop-system/README.md

 As all information is stored in objects you can always invoke methods on them.
 Some of these methods are exposed in context menus accessible in the object explorer or the Rack.

 You can make methods accessible in the context menu by using the Pragma `rackOperationLabel: label inContextMenus: true` (see for example Todo>>#setDone).

+### Object Editor
+A new tool available in Home is the Object Editor which allows you to interactively edit the fields of an object.
+Through drag and drop you can add objects to collections, use values from fields of one object in another object, and set fields directly to an object.
+All context menus are also available in the editor.

+#### Extending the Editor for your Domain Object
+If you want to provide special fields for your domain object you can override the `editorContents` method.

 ### Accessing Persistent Domain Objects
 You can access all persistent domain objects through the `soup` which is a global entry point.
 The `soup` provides the interface of a `Set`.
 Additionally you can use the `search:` message to start a simply full-text search on the stored objects.